sphinx-doc/sphinx/doc/usage/configuration.rst

       This can now be a string to select the actual text of the link.
       Previously, only boolean values were accepted.

+   .. deprecated:: 3.5
+      This has been replaced by :confval:`html_permalinks`

+.. confval:: html_permalinks

+   If true, Sphinx will add "permalinks" for each heading and description environment.
+Default: ``True``.

+   .. versionadded:: 3.5

+.. confval:: html_permalinks_icon

+   A text for permalinks for each heading and description environment.
+HTML tags are allowed.
+Default: a paragraph sign; ``¶``

+   .. versionadded:: 3.5

 .. confval:: html_sidebars

    Custom sidebar templates, must be a dictionary that maps document names to